muzzley/muzzleyConnectorArduinoGalileo/README.md

  * `name`: The participant name.
  * `photoUrl`: The participant photo url.
  * `deviceId`: The device id of the participant, unique per device.
+ * `context`: The context of the participant when joins the activity

 ```
 // My participant joined handler.
 When my client joins the specified activity this method is called